-- The fire safety policy is kept under regular review by Governors and SLT. - The fire safety policy is promulgated to the school community. - Everyone in the school (including visitors and contractors) are given clear fire action instructions. - Records are kept by HR of fire training given to new and existing staff. - Procedures and arrangements for emergency evacuation are regularly tested and lessons learned. - Fire procedures and risk assessments are regularly reviewed and updated, including where a building is altered, extended or rebuilt, or when new buildings are acquired. - Fire prevention measures are understood and followed. - Records are kept of all fire drills. - Certificates for the installation and maintenance of fire-fighting systems and equipment are kept by the Estates Department.
+- The fire safety policy is kept under regular review by Governors and Exco. - The fire safety policy is promulgated to the school community. - Everyone in the school (including visitors and contractors) are given clear fire action instructions. - Records are kept by HR of fire training given to new and existing staff. - Procedures and arrangements for emergency evacuation are regularly tested and lessons learned with records kept of all fire drills. - Fire procedures and risk assessments are regularly reviewed and updated, including where a building is altered, extended or rebuilt, or when new buildings are acquired. - Fire prevention measures are understood and followed. - Certificates for the installation and maintenance of fire-fighting systems and equipment are kept by the Estates Department.